(Last revised November 22, 2021)

 We are proud to be a community where all are welcome, and we want to provide a safe environment for the health and well-being of our parishioners and guests.
 Erie County is now an area of substantial spread of COVID.
-Because of the high vaccination rate of our congregants and the mitigation steps we have taken, St. Michael and All Angels is not requiring vaccinated people to wear masks indoors.
-However, you should continue to use your own best judgment.
+Please continue to use your own best judgment.

-Indoors: Masking is optional for those who are fully vaccinated and required for those who are unvaccinated while indoors.
-We strongly recommend, based upon CDC guidance, that those who are vaccinated wear masks to help curb the spread of the Delta variant; our worship leaders will not be wearing masks to aid in your ability to hear them.
+Indoors: Masking is no longer optional for those who are fully vaccinated; it is once again required for all while indoors.
+We strongly recommend, based upon CDC guidance, that those who are vaccinated wear masks to help curb the spread of the Delta variant; our worship leaders may remove their masks to aid in your ability to hear them, per current Erie County Department of Health guidelines.

 Outdoors: Masking is optional for all individuals (vaccinated and unvaccinated) while outdoors.